Did you just get microblading done to your brows?

 Are you worried that your pigment might be coming out, or that your brows don't look like they did right after you had the procedure?

-Reasons Why Microblading Doesn't "Take"
+Reasons Why Microblading Didn't Take

 There are many reasons why the skin may not accept the pigment or dye after your microblading procedure.

 Recall that the microblading procedure is done by making small cuts into the dermal epidermal junction in the skin and placing pigment into the "well" that is created from these cuts.
+We have the best numbing cream for microblading

 The body then heals up over the pigment and the pigment remains in the dermal epidermal junction for up to 15 months.